jaegertracing/documentation/content/docs/next-release/spm.md

 This is for demonstration purposes only and does not reflect deployment best practices.
 {{< /info >}}

-A locally runnable setup is available in the [Jaeger repository][atm-demo] along with instructions on how to run it.
+A locally runnable setup is available in the [Jaeger repository][spm-demo] along with instructions on how to run it.

 The feature can be accessed from the "Monitor" tab along the top menu.